 You don’t have to be a bin-diving hipster to be an expert at recycling.
 If you look around your house, you might be surprised by how many repurpose-able items you might normally throw away or toss into a recycling bin.

 This is probably one of the most important of the 3 eco-friendly commandments—if you have less stuff, to begin with, then you won’t have as big of a problem in figuring out what to do with it when it’s reached the end of its life.
 And of course, buying less stuff means spending less of your hard-earned money.

 How can you keep yourself from buying things you don’t really need?

 - For starters, be sure to reuse and recycle what you already have (see below).

 - When you go shopping, always carry a well thought out list, so you don’t end up buying something just because it’s on “sale” or because your stomach told you to.

 - If you need to get rid of appliances or furniture, donate the items, put them on the sidewalk, post a Craigslist ad.
 No need to pay anyone to haul your old couch away—those in dire need of furniture will gladly take it off your hands for free.

 - The next time you need to buy AA batteries, go for the rechargeable kind.
 These days, you can get a 4 pack of rechargeable batteries with the charger for about $20.
-Not only is this the eco-friendly thing to do, it’s unbelievable how many years they can last—and how much money you van save by not buying regular batteries.
+Not only is this the eco-friendly thing to do, but it’s also unbelievable how many years they can last—and how much money you can save by not buying regular batteries.